brev-dev/another_esp8266_sensor_board/README.md

 The board was designed in [KiCad](https://www.kicad.org/), and I had them manufactured by [JLCPCB](https://jlcpcb.com).
 KiCad files and the information required by JLCPCB are provided in the board_v* directories.

-Please go-easy on the schematic; I know it's ugly and desperately in need of splitting into multiple parts.
+Please be understanding with [the schematic](https://github.com/brev-dev/another_esp8266_sensor_board/blob/9ac3180b3b5d9ca07b58c377a639be6fb8d97420/board_v5/schematic_v5.pdf); I know it's ugly and desperately in need of splitting into multiple parts.
 Remember, this is my first PCB design!

 ### Enclosure